 What makes email such a powerful tool?

-What makes email such a powerful tool here is how it allows us to reverse engineer the experience we want to provide our customers with.
+Email’s power lies in its ability to let us tailor and reverse-engineer the customer experience we aim to deliver.
 Plus, it also helps get the right message to the right person at the right time, based on the data we have.

 Stages of lifecycle marketing